yuewuo/fusion-blossom/README.md

 - **Correctness**: This is an exact MWPM solver, verified against the [Blossom V library](https://pub.ist.ac.at/~vnk/software.html) with millions of randomized test cases .
 - **Linear Complexity**: The average decoding time is roughly $O(N)$ given small physical error rate, proportional to the number of defect vertices $N$.
 - **Parallelism**: A single MWPM decoding problem can be partitioned and solved in parallel, then *fused* together to find an **exact** global MWPM solution.
 - **Simple Interface**: The graph problem is abstracted and easy-to-use for QEC applications.
+Especially, it supports decoding erasure errors (by setting some edge weights to 0 on the fly).

 ## Benchmark Highlights